Titanium (David Guetta song): Usage in media and live performances

-"Titanium" was used in the Doctor Who episode “The Power of Three” and in the fifth season of the American television show Gossip Girl episode "I Am Number Nine", which aired on 7 November 2011.
+"Titanium" was used in the Doctor Who episode "The Power of Three" and in the fifth season of the American television show Gossip Girl episode "I Am Number Nine", which aired on 7 November 2011.
 It also appears on the soundtrack of the 2014 film Wild Tales.
 Scottish recording artist Emeli Sandé performed "Titanium" with Guetta at the NRJ Music Awards, held in France on 29 January 2012.

 On 21 April 2012, Sia made a surprise appearance during Guetta's set for the second weekend of Coachella in Indio, California, where they performed "Titanium".
 The song also appears in the 2016 dance video game Just Dance 2017.
 Sia performed the song throughout 2016 as a part of the setlist of her festival tour.

-It was performed by Anna Kendrick and Brittany Snow in the Pitch Perfect bathroom a cappella scene.
+"Titanium" was performed by Anna Kendrick and Brittany Snow in the Pitch Perfect bathroom a cappella scene.
 It was also covered in 2019 by the Cast of the American musical comedy television series Perfect Harmony.
 Dutch artist Glennis Grace performed the song with Afrojack at the Eurovision Song Contest 2021 in Rotterdam.
 In 2023, the horror film M3GAN, the titular robotic doll sings it as a lullaby.

+Professional darts player Stephen Bunting also uses this song for his walk-on during televised PDC matches.
+In 2014 a television commercial for Close-Up toothpaste also featured the song.

 Track listing

 Credits and personnel

-Credits adapted from the liner notes for Nothing but the Beat.
+Credits are adapted from the liner notes for Nothing but the Beat.